Magform/magform.dev/_pages/about.md

 ---
 title: "All posts"
-permalink: /
+permalink: /about/
 author_profile: true
 ---

 # About Me

-Hi, I'm Nicolas Ferraresso aka Magform! 👋 I'm a developer currently studying computer engineering at the University of Padua in Italy.
+Hello!
+Welcome to my blog.
+My name is Nicolas Ferraresso aka Magform.
+I'm a developer currently studying computer engineering at the University of Padua in Italy.

 ## Interests

+I have a wide range of interests in the tech world.
+Here are a few that I'm particularly passionate about:

-- **3D Modeling and Printing:** I love creating 3D models with Fusion360 and bringing them to life with my modded Ender3.
+- **3D Modeling and Printing:** One of my hobbies is creating 3D models using Fusion360 and bringing them to life with my modded Ender3 printer.

-- **Embedded Systems:** I enjoy working with embedded systems, including platforms like mbed, Arduino, and Raspberry Pi.
-Designing custom hardware and programming microcontrollers to bring innovative projects to life.
+- **Embedded Systems:** I enjoy working with embedded systems, such as mbed, Arduino, and Raspberry Pi.
+I love designing custom hardware and programming microcontrollers to bring innovative projects to life.

-- **Server and Self-Hosting:** I'm experienced in setting up and maintaining my servers for various applications and services.
+- **Server and Self-Hosting:** I have experience in setting up and maintaining servers for various applications and services.

-- **Prototyping:** I'm always eager to prototype new ideas using Arduino or other embedded systems, I especially like to create new integrations to automate devices at home.
+- **Prototyping:** I'm always excited to prototype new ideas using Arduino or other embedded systems.
+I especially enjoy creating integrations to automate devices at home.

-- **Cybersecurity:** I have a strong interest in cybersecurity and stay up-to-date with the latest trends and challenges in the field.
+- **Cybersecurity:** I have a strong interest in cybersecurity and keep myself up-to-date with the latest trends and challenges in the field.

-- **Body Hacking:** Exploring the intersection of technology and the human body fascinates me.
+- **Body Hacking:** The intersection of technology and the human body is an area that fascinates me in particular how our body can be improved using new technology.

 ## Education and Skills